Fact Sheet: 2010/2015 PFOA Stewardship Program

 - Q3.
 What were the goals of the program?

 - Q4.
-What companies participated in the PFOS Stewardship Program?
+What companies participated in the PFOA Stewardship Program?

 - Q5.
 What was the baseline that companies used for reductions?